Therefore, my beloved, flee from idolatry.

 Not completely free

-Because it’s required to manage pages, I still have a Facebook profile that I use only for admin, on which I literally have 3 friends in case of an emergency (people I am close friends with, in real life).
+Because it’s required to manage pages, I still have a Facebook profile that I use only for admin, on which I literally have 3 connections who are clients.
 Since my pages are connected, I can post directly from my websites; in fact, the new algorithms actually prefer this (organic traffic) anyway.

 It was hard to let go but once I did, it felt good and my mind became so much clearer – I have no regrets!
 If you are feeling like you need to shed this thing, I encourage you to do so and not allow anyone to guilt you out of it!
 Be free, friends, free indeed!